Anna Jaques Hospital and Amesbury Health Center recognize the rights and individuality of each patient.

 At Anna Jaques Hospital your privacy is of utmost importance and everyone strives to provide the highest level of patient privacy to all our patients.
 Every employee, clinician and Physician is committed to protecting the confidentiality of your health information and follows state and federal laws concerning privacy.

 HIPAA is the federal guideline that further protects the privacy of your medical information as part of the comprehensive Health insurance and Accountability Act (HIPAA).
 The HIPAA guidelines became effective in April 2003 and sets a broader standard for hospitals to protect patients’ privacy.
-To read the HIPAA notice of privacy practices click here.
+Read our HIPAA Notice of Privacy Practices here.

 Photos/Videos of Patients or Staff / Non Media